cosmos/sdk-tutorials/hello-world/tutorial/index.md

 - the `title` is the Title of the blog post
 - the `content` is the Content of the blog post

+In the `ibcPost.go` file, make sure to import `"strconv"`, below `"errors"`, then add the following code:

 ```go
 // planet/x/blog/keeper/ibcPost.go
 // OnRecvIbcPostPacket processes packet reception